BOULDER METALSMITHING ASSOCIATION

 As unlikely as concrete for jewelry may seem, it is easy to use, extremely versatile, unbelievably inexpensive and…. surprisingly lightweight.
 In fact it is lighter in weight then stone, resin or metal of comparable size and this makes it perfect for jewelry and other forms of personal adornment as well as small sculpture and utilitarian objects.

+Concrete can be pigmented in numerous ways and the surface can be finished with a variety of textures from very rough to smooth to polished!
 You will be able to “set” virtually any object in it without the need for a bezel or finding – however we’ll use those in the concrete as well.
 Materials such as found objects, metal, glass, ephemera, gemstones, bone and enamels can be “trapped" in the concrete with no fasteners or mechanical means.
 And this is the perfect opportunity to use all of those bit and pieces that you like so much but can’t figure out how to incorporate into your work.

 The concrete we'll be using is extremely strong even when made as thin as 1/16 inch thick.
 It can be cast in rubber stamps, candy and baking molds, polymer clay and any silicone mold – both those you make and buy.